Chapter 469 — Purposes

 Loans to Redevelopment Agencies

-Allows the state to make loans to local redevelopment agencies for their projects.
+Allows the state department to make loans to local redevelopment agencies for approved redevelopment projects.
+A loan …

 469.119